 Don’t be lulled into thinking you are immune to the UV rays just because you applied sunscreen once.
 You can just stay out longer than if you hadn’t put anything on your skin, but you can still burn and still develop skin cancer.
 It is best to reapply sunscreen often throughout the day, no matter the SPF used.

-Summer Skin Care – Avoid Damage
+Summer Skin Care – Use The Tips Above To Avoid Damage

 Prevention is the key to avoid sun-damaged skin.
 Daily sunscreen (even on overcast days), wide brim hats, and long sleeves help tremendously.
+Daily aftersun care is also a great idea, like this all natural after sun cooling spray.

-Skin Care- Skin Damage Treatment Options
+Skin Damage Treatment Options

 For skin cancers, resection is performed, often moving skin around to cover the defect and better conceal the scar.
 If you are past the point of prevention and into the treatment phase for noncancerous sun related skin damage, skin creams can even out tones and pigments, chemical peels can realign collagen to smooth out fine wrinkles, Botox® can be used to paralyze muscles involved in wrinkling.
 Sometimes it is best to remove or physically tighten sun damaged skin with an eyelid lift, facelift, or neck lift.